DanteUkraine/playwright-elements/README.md

     readonly header: WebElement = $('.navbar');
 }
 ```

 **$** function is just a shortcut for **new WebElement('.navbar');**

-Each WebElement can have sub elements.
+Each WebElement can have sub elements and child elements can have sub elements as well.
 **subElements({logo: $('.navbar__title')})** returns type intersection.
 ```ts
 import { $, WebElement } from 'playwright-elements';